 As we gain altitude, among the rocky slopes, we will search for Black Wheatear and the regional endemic Levaillant's Woodpecker.
 When we reach the ski resort at Oukaimeden, we will check the snowline for the handsome African Crimson-winged Finch.
-Other species here include Rock Sparrow, Alpine Chough, Red-billed Chough, Northern Wheatear (the seebohmi subspecies, split by some authorities and referred to as Seebhom's Wheatear), Water Pipit, and the Atlas Mountain subspecies of Horned (Shore) Lark (the atlas subspecies and another potential future split).
+Other species here include Rock Sparrow, Alpine Chough, Red-billed Chough, Atlas Wheatear, Water Pipit, and the Atlas Mountain subspecies of Horned (Shore) Lark (the atlas subspecies and another potential future split).
 Raptors to keep an eye out for during the day include Golden Eagle and possibly the majestic Bearded Vulture too.
 It is sure to be a thoroughly exciting start to our Morocco bird tour.